News & Topics

 Basic research on the neural and molecular mechanism of motivation, emotion and memory using non-human primates.

-Mood Disorder is a mental disorder that has disturbance in mood or emotion as a main symptom, and it causes depressive episodes.
+Mood disorder is a mental disorder that has disturbance in mood or emotion as a main symptom, and causes a depressive episode.
 Bipolar Disorder is characterized by the repetition of depressive and manic episodes.

-Among neural networks,dopamine neural activation in the cerebral cortex is especially considered to play an important role in cognition, reward and memory.
+Among neural networks, dopaminergic neuron in the cerebral cortex is especially considered to play an important role in cognition, reward, and memory.